sourcegraph/handbook/content/marketing/brand/index.md

 In addition to increasing awareness and positive perception of the Sourcegraph brand, we strive to amplify the voices of our users and partners, by conceptualizing and producing best-in-class creative that leans heavily on storytelling and narrative to drive engagement and sharing.
 Our primary goal is to build and strengthen the connection between our brand and our audience as a means to increasing loyalty and retention by providing a better experience for our users.

 We are: <br>
-- Lean - small but efficient team that leverages vendors and contractors to scale support
+- Lean - small but efficient team that leverages vendors and contractors to scale support <br>
-- Agile - move fast, adapt, and change directions easily based on the market and goals
+- Agile - move fast, adapt, and change directions easily based on the market and goals <br>
-- Effective - strive for quantifiable results and outsized impact; everything has a “why”.
+- Effective - strive for quantifiable results and outsized impact; everything has a “why”

 Projects are categorized on a 5-tier basis based on strategy, scope, and visibility.
 These tiers are broken down in more detail [here](project_tiers.md).